makinacorpus/makina-states/doc/usage_about.rst

         - installing the application
         - isntall project maintainance related stuff like restarts crons, databases backups
         - etc

+Recently, we added back support for a "mixed" mode which can operate both **mastersalt** and **salt** side states at a same time when mastersalt is not installed at all.

 .. _SaltStack: http://www.saltstack.com/
 .. _docker: http://docker.io